QuGAN: A Quantum State Fidelity based Generative Adversarial Network: Background

-The present states of quantum GANs focus on tackling problems such as loading distributions, or finding a method to attain a quantum speedup within the GAN algorithm \cite{zoufal2019quantum,cortese2018loading}.
-For example, Zoufal et al.~\cite{zoufal2019quantum} presents qGAN to learn random distributions for financial applications.
-Their work, however, is only extended to one dimensional data learning, and displays instability within their models in the evaluation.
-Furthermore, they make use of a classical discriminator, and hence making their qGAN only a partial quantum GAN that might not be fully accelerated by quantum systems (we use Qi-GAN to refer to the results of qGAN in the evaluation section to better distinguish between our proposed QuGAN and qGAN).
-Another example is~\cite{dallaire2018quantum}.
-In this project, authors present quantum GAN architecture.
-However, their learning is sporadic and inconsistent, with random convergence and no clear trend.
-Based on the quantum state based loss functions with modified quantum gradients for the discriminator and generator, the proposed QuGAN provides a significantly more stable version of quantum GANs.
+The one direction in relation to the GAN-related research is to explore the potential of quantum GANs \cite{huang2020experimental,hu2019quantum,lloyd2018quantum}.
+The conceptual translation between a classical GAN and a quantum GAN is relatively intuitive, as the generator network's task is to learn the underlying probability distribution of a real data set and quantum computers produce probability distributions instead of discrete values.
+Prior studies propose the use of quantum GANs ranging from for attempting to attain a quantum speed up, or for data loading onto quantum computers \cite{zoufal2019quantum,beer2020training,chen2019variational,verdon2019learning}.
+For example, Zoufal et al.~\cite{zoufal2019quantum} present Qi-GAN to learn random distributions for financial applications.
+Their work, however, is only extended to one dimensional data learning, and displays significant instability within their models evaluation.
+Furthermore, they make use of a classical discriminator, and hence making their Qi-GAN only a partial quantum GAN that might not be fully accelerated by quantum systems.
+Another example of a Quantum GAN~\cite{dallaire2018quantum} makes the use of variational circuits.
+The authors present a Quantum GAN architecture.
+However, their learning is rather sporadic and inconsistent, with a non-convergent and unclear trend.